Do you want to learn how to start a blog?

 If you don’t feel like searching through thousands of themes, you can easily start things off with either Twenty Twenty or Twenty Twelve themes.
 Both free themes are presented by WordPress.org and are popular with creators.

 Remember, you can always pick a different theme later as you continue setting your blog.
-All of the pages and unique content that you create will be transferred automatically to a new theme layout.
+All the pages and unique content you create will be transferred automatically to a new theme layout.

-If the current stash of free themes does not satisfy your particular desire, you can check the available premium themes.
+If the current stash of free themes does not satisfy your desire, you can check the premium themes available.
 These themes are usually designed by third-party companies and sold on different WordPress theme sites.
 The price range for single-use licenses ranges from $30 to $500, depending on which premium theme you choose.

 Blog theme customization